 Interpolation of embeddings is an interesting exercise that allows to further explore if the corpus is well represented by the vector space.
-Interpolation has been used to generate gradient between faces (Yeh et al., 2016; Upchurch et al., 2017), assist drawing (Baxter and ichi Anjyo, 2006) and transform speech (Hsu et al., 2017).
+Interpolation has been used to generate a gradient between faces (Yeh et al., 2016; Upchurch et al., 2017), assist drawing (Baxter and ichi Anjyo, 2006), and transform speech (Hsu et al., 2017).
 Interpolation between text embeddings is less common.
 Bowman et al. (2015) analysed the latent vector space of sentences and found that their model was able to generate coherent and diverse sentences when sampling between two embeddings.
-Duong et al. (2016) interpolated between embedding from two vector spaces trained on different languages corpora to create a single cross-lingual vector space.
+Duong et al. (2016) interpolated between embeddings from two vector spaces trained on corpora from different languages to create a single crosslingual vector space.
 The vector space from our model also presents similar characteristics.